YangF0917/StandupBot/README.md

 backup `<option>`:
 - manages the backup file
 - Options:
-   - `show`: lists the teams that are currently backed up
+   - `showteams`: lists the teams that are currently backed up
+   - `show <team>`: shows a specific team's backup settings
    - `add <team>`: adds the specified team to the backup file
    - `restore <team>`: restores the specified team from the backup file
    - `remove <team>`: removes the specified team from the backup file